 ‘Manage Jenkins’ > ‘Manage Plugins’ > ‘Advanced’

-This config will be applied for each of the agents and master node.
+This config is applied for each of the agents and master nodes.

-In case that you need to use some agent with other Proxy server, or without it, you should add JVM params to this agent in the section,
+In case that you need to use some agent with a different Proxy server, or without it, you should add JVM params to this agent in the section

 ‘Manage Jenkins’ > ‘Manage Nodes’ > ‘Select Node’ > ‘Configure’ > ‘Launch method’ > ‘Advanced’ >’JVM Options’.

-The argument -Dproxy.override=true means that this agent will use other proxy configuration.
+The argument -Dproxy.override=true means that this agent will use a different proxy configuration.

-In case that this agent wouldn’t use proxy server, simply pass this argument below:
+If this agent doesn’t use a proxy server, simply pass this argument below:

-If you want to use other proxy server, after the 'proxy.override' option, also add the following options:
+If you want to use a different proxy server, add the following options after the 'proxy.override' option:

 -Dhttp.proxyHost=<IP>